My Research: FAQ

 What do your students do after they graduate?

-So far, I have supervised 6 students to completion of Ph.D.
-Two others have left physics for other careers early on in their research.
-The students who completed a Ph.D all had the opportunity to do good postdocs (three were accepted for their first choice postdoctoral position).
-One former student is raising his children and working on physics education, one works for Hughes Research Labs, and four others work on Wall Street.
+So far, I have supervised 13 students to completion of Ph.D and 16 postdocs.
+Two students have left physics for other careers early on in their research.
+The students who completed a Ph.D all had the opportunity to do good postdocs (and were accepted for top choice postdoctoral positions), and some have chosen to go on to postdocs and research in physics or biology, but not all.
+One former student is raising his children and working on physics education, several others work on Wall Street, one has transitioned into science policy areas.
+Details are on my group's web site "people" page.

 Updated by Nigel Goldenfeld